Color block of green and pink

 • all design elements (and the strategy / deeper meaning behind them)

-Now that you’re more familiar with what a brand actually is, let’s touch on the strategy piece – because this is truly the most important part for your long-term success in business!
+Now that you’re more familiar with what a brand actually is, let’s touch on the strategy piece – because this such an important part for your long-term success in business!

-Your brand strategy is truly like the heartbeat of your business and includes 5 main components, including:
+Your brand strategy is the heartbeat of your business and includes 5 main components, including:

 • Brand Purpose - aka why your business/brand exists and what it stands for